 The first way is to take a bracelet of similar style and clasp type that fits the way you like, and measure it as above.
 If the catalog measurement matches, the new item should also fit.
 If the new item is more than 1/4 inch shorter, it will probably be too snug and not a good choice.
 More than 1/4 inch longer, and the new item will be a looser fit.

 The second way is to measure your wrist.
-Take a piece of string (not anything that stretches) or a cloth measuring tape, and wrap it closely around your wrist just above your wristbone (on the elbow side).
+Take a piece of string (not anything that stretches) or a cloth measuring tape, and wrap it closely around your wrist where you prefer your bracelets to rest.
 The string or tape should touch skin all around but not be pulled tight.
 Mark where the string overlaps and measure it.
 You might do this two or three times to be more accurate.

 Generally, a bracelet that is 1/2 inch longer than your wrist measurement will fit comfortably but not so loosely it falls down over your hand.
 You may prefer a looser or tighter fit and choose accordingly.
 Keep in mind that a bracelet the same length as your wrist measurement will almost certainly be too tight. especially if it has a magnetic or other bulky inflexible clasp.

 Style does affect fit.
 For a given bracelet length, large beads, stiff inset pieces, and magnetic or other bulky or inflexible clasp types will cause the bracelet to fit more tightly.
 Leather, in contrast, can be gently stretched, allowing a slightly shorter bracelet to still be comfortable to wear.
 The Celtic Knot and Bar styles can also be squished together slightly to tighten up a loose fit.
 Be gentle when doing this, please!

 Shopping the catalog with these guidelines in mind should help you find a bracelet that fits just the way you like it!